Carl Koppelman

-Carl William Koppelman (born December 16, 1962) is an American professional accountant and unpaid volunteer forensic sketch artist.
+Carl Koppelman (born December 1962) is an American professional accountant and unpaid volunteer forensic sketch artist.
 Since 2009, Koppelman has drawn over 250 reconstructions and age progressions of missing and unidentified people.

-Early life and death fascination
+Early life

 Koppelman has attributed growing up in the 1970s, when there was a growing coverage of serial killers, to starting his fascination with crime and unsolved mysteries.
 Koppelman has also attributed several key incidents as formative memories.
-The first of these happened in 1972, when he was 9, when terrorists at the Summer Olympics killed 11 Israeli athletes.
+The first of these happened when he was 9, during the 1972 Summer Olympics, when terrorists killed 11 Israeli athletes.
 Koppelman has cited this as being one of the earlier memories of the evil that people do to each other.
 The next key event happened in 1977, when Koppelman was 14.
-17 year old John LaMay, friend of Koppelman's brother, was killed by the "trash bag killer" Patrick Kearney.
+A friend of Koppelman's brother, 17-year-old John LaMay, was killed by the "trash bag killer" Patrick Kearney.
 This incident directly impacted Koppelman's sphere of community.
 The third notable incident did not directly impact Koppelman, but was a formative experience for him nonetheless.
-In 1979, when Koppelman was 16, 16 year old Lucinda Lynn Schaefer was killed by the "tool box killers" in neighboring Redondo Beach, California.
+In 1979, when Koppelman was 16, 16-year-old Lucinda Lynn Schaefer was killed by the "tool box killers" in neighboring Redondo Beach, California.
 Koppelman remembers following news of the case in the newspaper.

-Adult life

 During his young adulthood, Koppelman worked multiple different odd jobs, many of them unrelated to each other.
 These jobs included construction work, working in the meat room at a grocery store, and a metalworking job in the aerospace industry.
 Koppelman never worked in a profession that required artistry, but he had done art recreationally for most of his life.
 Koppelman, who did not enjoy any of the jobs he held, went to Long Beach State University to study accounting.
 After college, Koppelman worked as an internal auditor for the Los Angeles County Municipal Court, and a Senior Accountant for Princess Cruises, based in Santa Clarita, California.
 Following that, Koppelman worked as a Senior Financial Analyst for The Walt Disney Company in Burbank, California until 2009, when his aging mother's failing health prevented him from making the commute.
-Following his termination from his job at Disney, at age 46 in 2006, Koppelman became his mother's full-time caretaker at her house in El Segundo, California.
+Koppelman subsequently became his mother's full-time caretaker at her house in El Segundo, California.
 At the time, his mother was 86.
 Because of how much care his mother needed, most of Koppelman's interaction with the rest of the world took place online during this time.
 In 2017, after his mother's death, Koppelman sold her house and returned to work.